wangxiaoyunanne/docs/source/hive_geolocation.html.md

 ## Summary of Gunrock Implementation

+There are two approaches we took to implement Geolocation within gunrock:

-We implemented Geolocation using two `compute` operators as `ForAll()`.
+- **[Fewer Reads] Global Gather:** uses two `compute` operators as `ForAll()`.
 The first `ForAll()` is a `gather` operation, gathering all the values of neighbors with known locations for an active vertex `v`, and the second `ForAll()` uses those values to compute the `spatial_center` where the spatial center of a list's points is the center of those points on the earth's surface.

 ```
 def gather_op(Vertex v):